Ingrid Daubechies: Awards and honors

+and an honorary degree from Amherst College.

+Daubechies has been awarded The Bakerian Medal and Lecture 2025 for her work on wavelets and image compression and her exceptional contributions to a wide spectrum of physical, technological, and mathematical applications.

+In January 2025, Daubechies was a recipient of the National Medal of Science.

 Personal life

 In 1985, Daubechies met mathematician Robert Calderbank when he was on a three-month exchange visit from Bell Laboratories in Murray Hill, New Jersey to the Brussels-based mathematics division of Philips Research.
 They married in 1987.
 They have two children, Michael Calderbank and Carolyn Calderbank.